 A work from home checklist

 There are many benefits of working from home, from increased flexibility to zero commute time.
-And more and more people, whether they work for themselves or work for a company, are pursuing some sort of work from home or telework arrangement.
-According to Pew Research, nearly two years into COVID 19, approximately 59% of Americans who are employed work mostly remote; this figure is down from 71% in 2020.
-Follow these tips to set up a work from home arrangement that works for you.
-Communication, morale and self care are things to consider when working remotely.
-Here are a few tips to consider.
+More and more people, whether they work for themselves or for a company, are pursuing some sort of work from home or telework arrangement.
+According to Pew Research, nearly three years into COVID 19, approximately 59% of employed Americans were working remotely: this figure was down from 71% in 2020.
+Here are a few tips to consider when setting up a work from home arrangement.

 Make a plan for your work from home financial needs